Ethics and Conduct

 A number of issues affect the food industry today.
 As relevant legislation evolves, Hormel Foods participates in open, ongoing dialogue with elected officials and community members about our mission in order to ensure these issues are addressed.
 We want to make sure our message is conveyed with a clear understanding of the methods in which we conduct our business and the positive role our company plays in the larger scheme of the industry.
 This dialogue entails:

 - Membership in trade organizations that conduct lobbying on behalf of the food industry.
-These organizations include the Grocery Manufacturers Association, North American Meat Institute, National Restaurant Association and National Turkey Federation.
+These organizations include the Consumer Brands Association, North American Meat Institute, National Restaurant Association and National Turkey Federation.

 - Monitoring legislative and regulatory issues and conducting lobbying activity when the company determines it is vital to its operations.

 - Conducting one-on-one meetings and individual plant tours with members of Congress and regulatory agencies to help them better understand our company operations and policies.

 - Engaging in public forums by participating in panels on a variety of industrywide issues.

 Our participation in public policy and lobbying through the previously mentioned trade organizations and relationships focuses on significant issues such as:

 - Food and Drug Administration proposed rules and regulations;